KILTprotocol/kilt-workshop-101/README.md

 Welcome to the KILT Workshop

-In this workshop you will learn how to setup the KILT-SDK, how to build identities, claims and attestations and how to verify those.
+In this workshop you will learn
+- how to setup the KILT-SDK
+- how to build identities
+- how to build claims
+- how to build attestations and
+- how to verify those objects.